-The scenery was almost frightening, and when looking down I was wondering why people want to live and cultivate the land down on the base of the cliff!
+The scenery was almost frightening and looking down I had to wonder why any people want to live and grow the land down on the base of this steep cliff!
 It’s so hard to get home if you live down there.
-Probably the cable car is the easiest way for them to get to the village?
+Probably the cable car is the way for them to get to the nearest village?

-So the teleferico leads you down… to this place.
+So the teleferico takes you down… to this place.
 I don’t believe my eyes!
-It’s a farmhouse.
+There is abeautiful farmhouse!

-This is the view to were we came from, towards Camara de Lobos and Funchal hotel zone is almost right beyond it.
+This is the view towards the direction we came from, towards Camara de Lobos.
+The Funchal hotel zone is almost right beyond it.
 So we haven’t got far away from Funchal yet, today is a day of slow travel.

 There was a restaurant with stunning views, and since this looked like a little village centre they of course also had a nativity stable here.
 Every village and almost every restaurant on Madeira has that for Christmas.

-From the Teleferico we had to return the same route we had come along here, but only up to the next miradouro sign, pointing to Cabo Girao.
+From the Teleferico we had to return along the same road we had taken to get here, but only up to the next miradouro sign, this time pointing to Cabo Girao.

 The roads here had lots of curves but they were not particularly narrow or difficult to drive on.
-There are no problems at all with driving on these roads if you can drive a car at home you can do it here as well.
+There are no problems at all with driving on Madeira roads, if you can drive a car at home you can do it here as well.

 Cabo Girao 580 m

 So this is the next miradouro, a glass-floored lookout more than half a kilometre above the ocean!
-And it’s not only glass, on both sides of the glass the floor was – like this:
+And it’s not only glass, on both sides of the glass the floor is – like this:

-The floor gives you a view down the sheer drop below you, a drop of 580 m!
-If the teleferico lookout was frightening, this one was even more that.
+The airy floor lets you see the sheer drop below you, a drop of almost 600 m!
+If the teleferico lookout was frightening, this one was that even more.

-But it was not only frightening, it was interesting.
-You could see terraces for vines and vegetables directly on the cliff face and very very narrow paths carved on the cliff side since there must be a way to get to these terraces.
+But the place was not only frightening, it was very interesting as well.
+You could see terraces for vines and vegetables directly on the cliff face and very very narrow paths carved on the cliff side since.
+As there must be a way to get to those terraces.

 So from now on I understand why it’s said the Madeirans use every single patch of land they have.
-But why do they have to grow plants exactly here? – They say the cliff side is a warm place for the plants.
+But why do they have to grow plants exactly here? – They say the cliff side is a good and warm place for plants.

-It was so cold up here and we had to take our down jackets from the car.
-One more look downwards from Cabo Girao, the second highest sea cliff in Europe, before driving down to warmer climate zones.
+It was so cold up here that we had to get our down jackets from the car.
+One more look downwards from the cape that is the second highest sea cliff in all Europe.
+Then we have to get down to warmer climate zones.

-This is west of Cabo Girao, beautiful terraced landscape where in addition to bananas other fruits like papayas and avocado are grown.
+This is west of Cabo Girao, beautiful terraced landscape where not only bananas but also other fruits like papayas and avocado grow.

-Today you can drive to Calheta in half an hour from Funchal which saves you a lot of time compared to the winding roads like the one we took.
+Today you can reach Calheta in half an hour from Funchal which saves you a lot of time compared to taking the winding roads like the one we just took.

-But to build a motorway on Madeira you have to make tunnels.
-There are tunnels everywhere, some of them some hundred metres and others 2 to 3 km long.
+Of course building a motorway in Madeira requires that you make tunnels, a lot of them.
+There are tunnels everywhere, some of them some only hundred metres and others 2 to 3 km long.
 Here is one of the tunnels:

 Ponta do Sol

-A sign tells that Ponta do Sol is Madeira’s Christmas village, that’s why they decorate that much.
+A sign tells that Ponta do Sol is Madeira’s Christmas village, that’s why they have added that much decoration.

 Ponta do Sol means Sun Point.
-Unlike other coastal villages it gets the sun all day long.
-Due to high mountains most other villages are part of the day in shadow but Ponta do Sol has a more favourable location.
+Unlike other coastal villages Ponta do Sol gets sun all day long.
+Since Madeira mountains are so high most other villages remain parts of the day in shadow but Ponta do Sol is different.
+It has a more favourable location.

-We came here for the sunset but in fact you should come at dark and see all the Christmas lights.
+We came to Ponta do Sol for the sunset and in fact you should stay here until dark and see all the Christmas lights.

 To see the village we parked above it and took the cobbled street down to the dark (almost black) pebble beach.
-The street is full of bars and cafes, a great place to spend time in.
+The street is full of bars and cafes and a great place to spend time in.

-The church is named the Church of the Lady of the Light and it has a pretty square in front of it.
+The village church is named the Church of the Lady of the Light and has a pretty square in front of it.

-There is a row of beachfront buildings.
-They look like hotels but we didn’t see hotel signs.
+The village shore has a row of beachfront buildings.
+We thought they look like hotels but didn’t see any hotel signs.
 Maybe holiday rentals?
-This probably is a nice place to stay at, and it is not a long way to Funchal if you need city life.
+This must be a nice place to stay at, and it is not a long way to Funchal if you need city life.

 The beach itself is rough, maybe we have to find a better beach.
-So we went on to Calheta.
+We went on to Calheta.

 It looked like this could be our base in Western Madeira.
 In any case it was getting dark soon so we had to find a hotel.

-We were driving up and down the seafront boulevard and found a Nativity Scene, a big one and then checked in the Savoy Saccharum Resort and Spa Hotel at the end of the boulevard.
+We were driving up and down the seafront boulevard and here, too, found a Nativity Scene, this time a big one.
+Then we checked in the Savoy Saccharum Hotel at the end of the boulevard.